Efficient Spectroscopic Measurements due to In-situ Applications

 - better signal-to-noise ratio

-- lower recording time
+- shorter evaluation time

 The first goal in this subproject is to find the best suited wavelengths to achieve the best distinguishing result.
 Therefore, the following approaches are examined:

-- data analysis using multivariate statistical methods (e.g. principal component analysis)
+- Data analysis using multivariate statistical methods (e.g. principal component analysis)

-- use of neural networks
+- Use of neural networks